redlightsoff5/rlotelemetry/assets/README_logo.txt

-Put your logo file at assets/logo.png
+Put your logo here as assets/logo.png